oaixnah/llm-for-gitlab-code-review/README_EN.md

 If you encounter any issues while using this tool, please:

-1. Check if there are similar issues in [Issues](https://github.com/your-username/llm-for-gitlab-code-review/issues)
+1. Check if there are similar issues in [Issues](https://github.com/oaixnah/llm-for-gitlab-code-review/issues)
 2. Create a new Issue describing your problem
 3. Provide detailed error information and reproduction steps

-## Changelog

-### v0.1.0

-- Initial release
-- Support basic code review functionality
-- GitLab Webhook integration
-- Support multiple programming languages